jbk41/Slogo/doc/API_CELLSOCIETY.md

 private because we need to encapsulate the inner workings of the code from other packages so other methods do not mess up with the logic of the XML class.

+SLogo Architecture Design
+1. Parsing needs happen when the front end recieves a string which user input.
+The front end takes this user input and passes it to the backend.
+The backend should have a method that parses through this input string and spits out an instruction for the turtle to do.
+The front end takes the instruction and moves the turtle on the front end.
+2. The result of the parsing should be an instruction that updates visualization.
+3. The errors are detected through the parsing methods provided by the backend.
+We would do a try catch method when passing in the strings and we could catch a wrongly formatted input strings.
+4. User types in a command and